logo

 Coating migration limit Maximum 50ppm (for most coatings) Maximum 10ppm (stricter for food contact)

-Testing method Uses “worst-case” food simulants (e.g., 4% acetic acid) Requires 3+ food simulants (covers more food types)
+Testing method Uses “worst-case” food simulants (e.g., 4% acetic acid) Requires 3+ food simulants (covers more food types, including acidic, fatty, and aqueous foods)

-Labeling No mandatory “food-safe” label (implied by compliance) Mandatory “food contact material” label (specific wording)
+Labeling No mandatory “food-safe” label (compliance is implied) Mandatory “food contact material” label (specific wording required, e.g., “Suitable for food contact”)

-Approval process Self-certification (client confirms compliance) Third-party testing required (before market entry)
+Approval process Self-certification (manufacturer confirms compliance) Third-party testing and documentation required (before market entry)